Quadratic Stability of Entropy Minimizers under Block-Separable Convex Constraints: Relation to Classical Entropy Inequalities

 \section{Relation to Classical Entropy Inequalities}

-The stability inequality established in Theorem~\ref{thm:entropy-stability} interacts with, but is fundamentally distinct from, several well-known entropy inequalities in information theory and mathematical physics.
-We clarify these relationships in this section.
+The stability inequality established in Theorem~\ref{thm:entropy-stability} interacts with, but is fundamentally distinct from, several well-known entropy inequalities in information theory and convex optimization.
+We briefly clarify these relationships and emphasize the nonstandard features of the present result.